 - All of the Trustee Directors have completed The Pensions Regulator's on-line trustee toolkit.
 New trustee directors are required to complete the toolkit within 6 months of becoming a member of the Trustee Board.
 Trustee directors must review the toolkit on an on-going basis to ensure their knowledge remains up to date. - We have a training log for each Trustee Director and review regularly and update with our training activities. - The Trustee Directors receive "on-the-job" training.
 This means that as new topics arise their professional advisers attending the Trustee meetings will provide wider briefing notes and topical digests, as well as training during the meeting so that the Trustee Directors may engage on such topics in an informed manner. - An induction process is in place for newly appointed Trustee Directors which requires undertaking the Trustee toolkit as the initial training, alongside on the job training as required in Trustee meetings, and offline support from the Trustee Chair as necessary.
 In addition, new Trustee Directors are encouraged to attend relevant training courses provided by the Fund's advisors, administrators and lawyers. - A professional Trustee is appointed who is a member of the Association of Professional Pensions Trustees and who undertakes professional CPD.
-The professional trustee brings to the Board his experience of wider industry best practice and his experience from his roles on other DC arrangements. - The Trustee has assessed the Defined Contribution Section against the standards set out in the code of practice for trustees of pension schemes providing money purchase benefits (the DC code) and related guides and established an action plan to ensure we can demonstrate that we are offering a quality scheme. - The Trustee aims to carry out a Trustee Knowledge and Understanding self-assessment every 3 years to determine the areas on which training should be focused at Trustee Board and individual level.
-The last review was carried out in Q4 2021 and appropriate training organised thereafter.
+The professional trustee brings to the Board his experience of wider industry best practice and his experience from his roles on other DC arrangements. - The Trustee has previously assessed the Defined Contribution Section against the standards set out in the code of practice for trustees of pension schemes providing money purchase benefits (the DC code) and related guides and established an action plan to ensure we can demonstrate that we are offering a quality scheme.
+In early 2024 The Pensions Regulator released a new general code to replace several codes including the DC Code.
+The Trustee plans to review the new code during 2024 so that we can demonstrate we have an effective system of governance in place and that our internal controls are fit for purpose. - The Trustee aims to carry out a Trustee Knowledge and Understanding self-assessment every 3 years to determine the areas on which training should be focused at Trustee Board and individual level.